monkybrain/progressive-web-wallet/README.md

 * QR code for receiving ether
 * QR scanner for sending ether
 * Balance refreshed every 15 seconds and displayed in ETH and the base currency of your choice
-* Get ether requesting 1 ETH from [MetaMask's Ropsten faucet](https://faucet.metamask.io).
+* Get ether by posting a request to [MetaMask's Ropsten faucet](https://faucet.metamask.io).

 ### Build instructions